Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-\item{\bf Overview of our results.} In this work, we analyze a simple exponentially expanding untrusted-device randomness expansion protocol (referred to as the {\em one-shot protocol}).
-We prove that its output has exponentially (in the input length) small errors, and is secure against the most general quantum adversaries.
-More importantly, the protocol accomplishes all of the following additional features, none of which has been accomplished by previous works.
+In this work, we analyze a simple exponentially expanding untrusted-device randomness expansion protocol (referred to as the {\em one-shot protocol}).
+We give a proof of security against the most general quantum adversaries.
+More importantly, we accomplish all of the following additional features, none of which has been accomplished by previous works.

 The first is {\em cryptographic security} in the output.\footnote{We thank Kai-Min Chung and Xiaodi Wu for pointing out this feature of our result.} The error parameters are not only exponentially small in the input length, but are also negligible (i.e. smaller than any inverse polynomial function) in the running time of the protocol (which is asymptotically the number of uses of the device.)
-This is precisely the condition that the output is suitable for cryptographic applications --- the chance for an adversary to tell the difference of using the protocol output from using the ideal uniform distribution is negligible as measured against the amount of resource used for running the protocol.
+This is the conventional theoretical requirement for cryptographic level of security --- the chance that an adversary can distinguish the protocol output from an ideal uniform distribution is negligible, as measured against the amount of resource used for running the protocol.

+Secondly, the protocol is {\em robust}, i.e. tolerating a constant level of ``noise'', or implementation imprecision.
+Thus any honest implementation that performs below the optimal level by a small constant amount will still pass our test with overwhelming probability.
+For example, we show that any device which wins the GHZ game with probability at least $0.985$ will achieve exponential randomness expansion with probability approaching $1$.